E-commerce in India: Market size and growth

-As per property consultant Colliers International, the demand for warehousing of 5,000 to 10,000 square feet size will increase due to COVID-19 lock-downs which lead to a surge in online orders of essential items for same day delivery especially in tier-1 cities like Mumbai, Kolkata, Bengaluru, Chennai and New Delhi.
-Flipkart will debut a hyperlocal service called Flipkart Quick in Bengaluru to start 90 minutes deliveries.
-Amazon observed spike in page views with four times increase in "Add to Cart" during the lockdown, leading to doubling of sales.
-It also started selling auto insurance in partnership with Acko General Insurance which is available to users through Amazon app and mobile website.
-With opening of 10 new warehouse, the count of Amazon warehouse in India stands at 60 across 15 states that has an area equivalent to more than 100 football fields.
+As per property consultant Colliers International, the demand for warehousing of 5,000 to 10,000 square feet (square metres) in size would increase due to COVID-19 lockdowns, leading to a surge in online orders of essential items for same-day delivery, especially in Tier I cities like Mumbai, Kolkata, Bengaluru, Chennai, and New Delhi.
+Flipkart debuted a hyperlocal service called Flipkart Quick in Bengaluru to start 90-minute deliveries.
+Amazon observed a spike in page views with a four-times increase in "Add to Cart" during the lockdown, leading to a doubling of sales.
+It also started selling auto insurance in partnership with Acko General Insurance, available to users through Amazon's app and mobile website.
+With the opening of 10 new warehouses, the count of Amazon warehouses in India would stand at 60 across 15 states, an area equivalent to more than 100 football fields.

-Report from software as a service (SaaS) provider Unicommerce shows increasing penetration of e-commerce beyond tier-1 cities with major growth coming from tier-2 and tier-3 towns/villages due to increasing vernacular language content and improving last mile delivery.
-Consumers are also diversifying their purchasing option from large scale e-commerce channels like Amazon or Flipkart to specific retail brand websites.
-As per Goldman Sachs, three or four players can co-exist in the e-commerce space given the size of India but travel, food delivery, ride-hailing services will see a maximum of two players capturing the market.
-Reliance Jio will increase competition in grocery, fintech, online retail, food delivery.
-From February 2020 to June 2020 during the COVID-19 lock-down period, e-commerce increased by 117% with the delivery of only essential supplies that is now bigger than the pre-COVID-19 level.
-Flipkart surpassed 1.5 billion visits per month with 45% growth in monthly active user while 30% growth in transaction per consumer.
-Tier-3 markets are showing 53% year on year growth with higher internet penetration and connectivity.
-Kinetic Green started selling electric auto rickshaw and golf carts online mainly in eastern and northern parts of India with a revenue of ₹75 crore in 2019 which now stands at ₹100 crore as of August 2020.
-E-commerce helped Nestlé increase sales at a rate of 122% which contributes to 3.6% of overall sales during Q2 of 2020–21.
-Apple Inc. is opening online channel to sell products in India for the first time during August 2020 to target the festival seasons.
+Report from software as a service (SaaS) provider Unicommerce in 2020 showed increasing penetration of e-commerce beyond Tier I cities, with major growth coming from Tier II and Tier III towns/villages due to increasing vernacular language content and improving last-mile delivery.
+Consumers were also diversifying their purchasing options from large-scale e-commerce channels like Amazon or Flipkart to specific retail brand websites.
+As per Goldman Sachs, three or four players could co-exist in the e-commerce space, given the size of India; but travel, food delivery, and ride-hailing services would see a maximum of two players capturing the market.
+Reliance Jio was expected to increase competition in grocery, fintech, online retail, and food delivery.
+In 2018, Amazon was India's largest e-commerce company by revenue.

+From February 2020 to June 2020 during the COVID-19 lock-down period, e-commerce increased by 117 percent with the delivery of only essential supplies that is now bigger than the pre-COVID-19 level.
+Flipkart surpassed 1.5 billion visits per month, with a 45 percent growth in monthly active user and a 30 percent growth in transactions per consumer.
+Tier III markets were showing 53 percent year on year growth with higher Internet penetration and connectivity.
+Kinetic Green started selling electric auto rickshaws and golf carts online mainly in the eastern and northern parts of India with a revenue of ₹75 crore in 2019, standing at ₹100 crore as of August 2020.
+E-commerce helped Nestlé increase sales at a rate of 122 percent, which contributed to 3.6 percent of overall sales during the second quarter of 2020–21.
+Apple Inc. opened an online channel to sell products in India for the first time in August 2020 to target the festival seasons.

+In 2020, Flipkart outsold Amazon by almost two to one by sales during festive retail season.
+In 2023, the largest e-commerce companies in India were Flipkart, Snapdeal, and Amazon.
+In 2026, Bloomberg reported that Amazon under Andy Jassy was scaling down the scope of its ambitions, after failed acquisitions and regulatory hurdles.